RuchitaBhadre/Monitoring-harmful-emissions-noise-levels-and-fuel-leakages-in-parking-lots/README.md

 1. Gas<a name="_page5_x69.00_y231.00"></a> sensors
 - Sensor module: MQ9

 Hanwei Electronics’ MQ-9 is a low-cost sensor with excellent gas sensitivity for a variety of gases, including Carbon Monoxide and combustible gases.
 It can also detect Methane and Liquefied Petroleum Gas (LPG).
 It is sensitive to detect a concentration of 10 – 1000 ppm of CO and 100 – 10000 ppm of combustible gas.
-[6] The sensor is made of a micro Al O ceramic tube, a Tin
+[6] The sensor is made of a micro Al<sub>2</sub>O<sub>3</sub> ceramic tube, a Tin Dioxide sensitive, a measurement electrode and a heater.

-2 3

-Dioxide sensitive, a measurement electrode and a heater.

 MQ-9 takes an input voltage of 5V (DC) and consumes approximately 150mA at peak.
 The sensor has two parts in its circuit.
-A heating voltage (a steady high of 5V and a low of 1.5 V) can be applied to V and the test voltage to V

-H  c (5 V) (as shown in Fig. 3)
+A heating voltage (a steady high of 5V and a low of 1.5 V) can be applied to V<sub>H</sub> and the test voltage to V<sub>c</sub> (5 V) (as shown in Fig. 3)

 ![](Aspose.Words.ec6cff54-6b80-4ff0-892a-5b8285a76eb9.004.png)